aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-to-pdf-using-page-settings/_index.md

 ---
-title: Convert OneNote to PDF with Page Settings – Aspose.Note
+title: Convert OneNote to PDF Using Page Settings with Aspose.Note for Java
-linktitle: Convert OneNote to PDF with Page Settings – Aspose.Note
+linktitle: Convert OneNote to PDF Using Page Settings with Aspose.Note for Java
 second_title: Aspose.Note Java API
 description: Learn how to convert OneNote to PDF using Aspose.Note for Java, with step‑by‑step guidance to customize PDF page size, including Letter and A4 formats.
 weight: 19